What Are Whales Doing With Citigroup

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Citigroup options trades today is 14144.03 with a total volume of 20,898.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Citigroup's whale activity within a strike price range from $45.0 to $105.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Citigroup's big money trades within a strike price range of $45.0 to $82.5 over the last 30 days.

 Citigroup Option Volume And Open Interest Over Last 30 Days